Frequently Asked Questions

 What documents will I need to turn in along with my application?
-You will need to turn in copies of original documents when applying for healthcare coverage or bring originals in to your local Department of Family Services office to have copies made.
+You will need to turn in copies of original documents when applying for healthcare coverage.
 Documents are listed in each program section of this website.

 How much money can I have and be eligible for Medicaid Aged, Blind or Disabled programs?
 After the eligibility worker determines that you meet the medical necessity requirements, the value of all your resources will be added up.
 Resources are cash gifts, money in checking or savings accounts, credit union accounts, stocks, savings bonds, trusts, annuities, or any other money that you have saved or invested.
 Resources also include things like boats, trailers, real estate, and life insurance policies or other items of value that you may own.
 Medicaid does not count as resources the home you live in (if the value is under $552,000), one vehicle or personal property (e.g., clothing, furnishings).
 The amount of resources you may have depends on the size of your family and the eligibility group for which you are applying.
 This will be determined at the time of application.

 How much income can I get and be eligible for Medicaid?
 Income is money that you get from working, or money that someone gives you, or checks that you get, like Social Security, unemployment or disability benefits, child support, retirement benefits, or sick pay.
 The amount of income you may have depends on the size of your family and the eligibility group for which you are applying.